bootdotdev/blog/content/return-policy.md

 ## Refunds

 If you didn't like our platform, you have 30 calendar days to request a complete refund on your subscription from the date you activated it.
 To request a refund, please [contact us](/contact/) with the email address you used to sign up.

+We limit one refund per customer per product.
+If you've already been refunded for a membership in the past, you are not eligible for another refund.